 - Practical habit: many households keep one everyday pouch and a nicer bag for guests

-Why It Feels So “Kind”
+Why It Feels So “Gentle”

 The longer steam reduces sharp edges.
 Even people who usually find green tea too astringent are often surprised: fukamushi tastes gentle, sweet, and mellow.